apache/sedona/docs/community/contributor.md

 Once the ICLA has been filed, use the [ASF New Account Request form](https://whimsy.apache.org/officers/acreq) to generate the request.
 Sedona mentors will request the account.

 Once Sedona graduates, the PMC chair will make the request.

+### Add to the system

+Once the new PPMC subscribes to the Sedona mailing lists using his/her ASF account, one of the PPMC needs to add the new PPMC to the Whimsy system (https://whimsy.apache.org/roster/ppmc/sedona).

 ### PMC annoucement